raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 So what will our technique be?
 Well, we are going to create a data structure that behaves enough like an array that we can write things like `const first = arrayLikeDataStructure[0];` and `const rest = arrayLikeDataStructure.slice(1)`, and they will work.
 But of course, our implementation won't copy arrays.
 Instead, it will share the array.

 We'll begin with a class representing a slice of an array.
-Although we don't need them directly for our purposes, we'll implement an iterator and a `.toString()` method for debugging purpose:[^strict]
+Although we don't need them directly for our purposes, we'll implement an iterator, a `.join` method, and a `.toString()` method, for debugging purpose:[^strict]

 [^strict]: All of this code requires the engine to implement strict JavaScript semantics.
 Some engines can be configured in "loose" mode, where their implementation of things like destructuring may vary from the standard.